 The Downside Risks of Bitcoin IRAs

 Bitcoin and other digital cryptocurrencies are extremely volatile and are primarily viewed as a speculative investment.
-They differ from stocks in that they do not representation ownership in a corporation that has underlying valuation metrics such as price-to-earnings and price-to-book ratios.
-Cryptos do not generate earnings or dividends and are all based on prices which fluctuate significantly on a day to day basis.
-With so many cryptocurrency investments to choose from it is impossible to predict which ones will be around for the long-term.
-Going forward, one way to reduce some of the risk would be to find a low-cost, exchange-traded fund that holds a basket of cryptocurrencies.
+They differ from stocks in that they do not represent ownership in a corporation that has underlying valuation metrics such as price-to-earnings and price-to-book ratios.
+Cryptos do not generate earnings or dividends and are all based on prices which fluctuate significantly on a day-to-day basis.
+With so many cryptocurrency investments to choose from, it is impossible to predict which ones will be around for the long-term.
+Going forward, one way to reduce some of the risks would be to find a low-cost, exchange-traded fund that holds a basket of cryptocurrencies.

-Many financial advisors suggest avoiding cryptocurrencies due to expectations a crypto crash is looming while others predict significant future growth.
+Many financial advisors suggest avoiding cryptocurrencies due to expectations of a looming crypto crash, while others predict significant future growth.
 Only time will tell.
 In the meantime, it is important to maintain a diversified retirement portfolio.
-For those investors interested in this speculative alternative investment some general guidelines are to maintain an overall allocation in alternatives that don’t exceed 5 to 10 percent of the overall portfolio.
+For those investors interested in this speculative alternative investment, some general guidelines are to maintain an overall allocation in alternatives that don’t exceed 5 to 10 percent of the overall portfolio.